How Orbán holds EU enlargement hostage

 Indeed, Hungary and Serbia are bound by major energy deals.
 A new oil pipeline connecting the two countries could, by 2028, meet all of Serbia’s oil needs, while Hungarian energy giant MVM recently became the majority owner of two Serbian firms.
 In Bosnia’s Serb entity, Republika Srpska, Budapest has also invested in several energy projects.

 But Orbán’s regional enthusiasm stops at Ukraine’s border.
-Budapest has been the loudest opponent of Ukraine’s bid, arguing it could drag the bloc into war and drain EU finances, while also invoking the rights of ethnic Hungarians in Ukraine’s Transcarpathia region.
+Budapest has been the loudest opponent of Ukraine’s bid, arguing it could drag the bloc into war and drain EU finances.

-Critics have also repeatedly referred to Orbán as Russian President Vladimir Putin’s “trojan horse” in the EU, with Orbán as one of the only EU heads of state to have kept close ties to the Kremlin following its full-scale invasion of Ukraine in 2022.
+Critics have repeatedly referred to Orbán as Russian President Vladimir Putin’s “trojan horse” in the EU.
+He is one of the only EU heads of state to have kept close ties to the Kremlin following its full-scale invasion of Ukraine in 2022.

-“If Ukrainians become members of the union, this war will also become our war,” Orbán warned reporters at a European Council meeting in Brussels earlier this year.
+“If Ukrainians become members of the union, this war will also become our war,” Orbán told reporters at a European Council meeting in Brussels this year.
 “And we do not want that.”

 Behind the rhetoric lies a fear of losing money.
-Between 2014 and 2020, Budapest received roughly €25 billion in EU cohesion and agricultural funds — nearly 4 per cent of its annual GDP — making Brussels the single largest source of public investment in the country.
+Between 2014 and 2020, Budapest received roughly €25 billion in EU cohesion and agricultural funds — nearly 4% of its annual GDP — making Brussels the single largest source of public investment in the country.
 Kyiv’s accession could divert part of the EU common budget away from Hungary.

 Orbán has made a habit of turning veto threats into bargaining chips.
 In 2023, he left the Council room to let the remaining 26 leaders open talks with Ukraine — just after the Commission unfroze €10.2 billion in EU funds to Hungary.